react-navigation/react-navigation.github.io/versioned_docs/version-5.x/material-top-tab-navigator.md

 #### `sceneContainerStyle`

-Style object for the component wrapping the screen content.
+Style to apply to the view wrapping each screen.
+You can pass this to override some default styles such as overflow clipping.

 #### `style`